 Psychologist David Moscovitch of the University of Waterloo in Ontario, Canada proposed this new understanding of social anxiety.

 Moscovitch suggests that instead of trying to categorize your social anxiety based on the type of situation that you are afraid of (e.g., public speaking, crowds, one-on-one conversation), it makes more sense to divide fears into four different types of social anxiety.

-The four areas of fatal flaws that you might fear will be revealed (in a grand catastrophe that makes you look stupid) are the following:
+The four areas of fatal flaws that you might fear will be revealed (in a grand catastrophe that makes you look weird or stupid) are the following: